-This year the Chapin Library at Williams College and the Williamstown Theatre Festival have prepared a video program of the annual reading of the Declaration of Independence and related documents.
+Again this year the Chapin Library at Williams College and the Williamstown Theatre Festival are presenting a video program as our annual reading of the Declaration of Independence and related documents.
 We have also asked members of the community: “What does the Declaration of Independence mean to you?”
 Responses to this question can be viewed in a slideshow.

 This will be followed by a reading of the Declaration of Independence, from the text passed on July 4th, 1776, when it was not yet a “unanimous declaration” – the delegates from New York State having abstained from the voting.
-The Declaration will be read this year by Williams College faculty, staff, and families, organized by Gretchen Long, Professor of History.
+The Declaration is read by Williams College faculty, staff, and families, organized by Gretchen Long, Professor of History.

 Next, Chris Waters, the Hans W. Gatzke, Class of 1938 Professor of Modern European History at Williams, will read a rare document sometimes called the British reply to the Declaration.
 This was a text issued by Admiral Lord Howe and General Howe, the King’s Commissioners for Restoring Peace in North America, on September 11th, 1776, speaking directly to the people when a late appeal to the Congress – basically, a demand for surrender – failed to stop the fighting.
 It was too little, too late, more than a year after Lexington and Concord.
 The “constitution” referred to at the end is the government and laws of Great Britain, embodied in King George and Parliament.

-Finally, please welcome Michael Obasohan, who has been part of the Williamstown Theatre Festival’s Community Works initiative since 2016 as an actor and choreographer.
-Michael will read excerpts from a speech by Frederick Douglass, “What to the Slave Is the Fourth of July?”
+Finally, Michael Obasohan, who has been part of the Williamstown Theatre Festival’s Community Works initiative as an actor and choreographer, will read excerpts from a speech by Frederick Douglass, “What to the Slave Is the Fourth of July?”
 Douglass was born into slavery, escaped to the North, and became a noted abolitionist, speaker, writer, and diplomat.
-In 1852, when he delivered this speech in Rochester, New York, African-Americans like himself did not have the freedom and independence praised in the Declaration, and of course that freedom is still in question today.
+In 1852, when he delivered these words in Rochester, New York, African-Americans like himself did not have the freedom and independence praised in the Declaration, and of course that freedom is still in question today.